The page you’re reading tells you how to capture the images you’ll need. This page tells you what to do after that.

 Set the camera to create raw files.
 This test won’t work well with JPEGs.

 Set the lens to the desired f-stop, and set the camera to its base ISO setting.
+If your camera has a mirror-up mode, use it.
 If your camera has electronic first curtain shutter (EFCS), turn it on.
+Use the manual exposure mode.
 Set the shutter speed so that the white background of the target is a stop or two away from the point where the raw file will be clipped.
+Use the same exposure for each image in the set.
 You will usually find that this requires exposure compensation of minus one or minus two stops from what the camera’s meter says.

 Put the target in the center of the frame, and focus on it manually.
 Don’t try to use autofocus for this test.
 It’s not sufficiently accurate, and some cameras change focus position when switching between focus modes.
 Focus at the stop that you will use for taking the picture so that focus shift is not a problem.
 Take your time and get the focus right.
 If your camera has focus peaking and you set it to minimum sensitivity and maximum magnification, the Siemens Star can be a good focusing target.

 Using the camera’s self-timer or remote release, make an exposure with the target centered.
-In addition, without changing the focus setting, adjust the tripod to make images with the target near all four corners, and optionally, in the center of the top, bottom, right, and left edges of the frame.
+In addition, without changing the focus setting or the tripod position, adjust the direction the camera is pointing to make images with the target near all four corners, and optionally, in the center of the top, bottom, right, and left edges of the frame.
 That will give you either five or nine images.

 Center the target, refocus, and repeat the capture process on or two more times, to make sure that you have at least one series which has the image with the target centered well-focused.